janus-idp/demo-setup/ansible/cluster-setup/README.md

 #### Failed on `Run RHSSO Backstage Helm Chart` during initial run `no matches for kind \"Keycloak\" in version...`

 The RHSSO operator may not have completed installation, try rerunning the Ansible Playbook.

-#### Failed on `Create Manifests Repo`

-Most likely an environment variable is not set, or not set correctly.
-Validate, delete the Postgres Database Deployment and re-try the playbook.

-> Note: If there is an issue post the Postgres database creation please delete the database (or the entire namespace) before attempting to rerun the ansible playbook.

 #### Log in to Argo Cluster